maxammann/blog/content/posts/2021-04-12-distinction-tls-fuzzing-approaches.md

 ...
 ```

-The work by Guilhem guides the fuzzer using the IJON.
+The work about "Symbolic-Model-Aware Fuzzing" guides the fuzzer using the IJON.
 Clients and servers are represented by agents.
 The input of an abstract execution trace creates agents, does a handshake between them, creates messages and terms.
 Messages are then sent between the agents.
 After each execution of a trace a score is calculated which is used to evaluate the run.
 It is not possible to modify messages of the handshake.
 Therefore, there is still work to do in order to allow traces which diverge from the happy path.